-Asset-based portfolio management fees are withdrawn directly from the client's accounts with client's written authorization on a monthly basis, or may be invoiced and billed directly to the client on a monthly basis.
+Portfolio Management Fees are calculated by the Advisor or its delegate and are withdrawn directly from the client's accounts with client's written authorization on a monthly basis or may be invoiced and billed directly to the client on a monthly basis.
 Clients may select the method in which they are billed.
-Fees are paid in advance or arrears.
+PCA shall send an invoice to the Custodian indicating the amount of the fees to be deducted from the client's account(s) at the beginning of the respective month.
+Fees are prepaid when billed in advance.